 During the final examination period, Saturday is considered a regular day.
 Examinations may be scheduled on public holidays.
 Students are advised to become familiar with the Schedule of Dates and are expected to be available to write a final examination at any point during the scheduled final examination period.
-Students who encounter a conflict between a scheduled mid-term or final examination and a religious obligation (see Chapter VII - Academic Accommodation of Religious Obligations) must contact the faculty-in-charge and their Academic Advisor to request that alternate arrangements be made.
+Students who encounter a conflict between a scheduled mid-term or final examination and a religious obligation (see Section VII - Academic Accommodation of Religious Obligations) must contact the faculty-in-charge and their Academic Advisor to request that alternate arrangements be made.
 Any request for Academic Consideration for a deferred condition or deferred examination on the basis of pleasure travel/vacation will be denied.
 Academic Consideration is not given to students who misread published timetables.

 Term tests must not be scheduled during the last five class days prior to the final examination period.
 Exceptions may be granted by the Program Head for practical evaluations such as laboratory or studio tests, so long as the scheduling of such tests is indicated in the course outline.
 Short quizzes which have been a regularly scheduled part of the course and which are intended to review small amounts of material are not considered term tests and may be held during the last five class days.